RafaelReyesCarmona/TinyTrackGPS/README.md

     *78          Checksum

 ### Low Energy Comsuption
 `Low-Power` - the library is used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
+Use only when no display configuration.
 Implemented in v0.4 first time and from v0.7.

 ## TinyGPS library